Alqor-UG/sqooler/docs/spooler_general.md

 ### Current reflections

 We have started in `v0.7` to calculate the `operational` status based on the `last_queue_check`.
 However, this has proven to open a number of questions on the specific implementation and we will scribble down the current analysis here.

+- The `Spooler` has the property `operational`.
+It might be only set by Bob if he choses to sign his config.
+- For the `Spooler` we store the value `last_queue_check`.
+It is not a property of the class itself, but it is stored in its config file.

+Based on these properties, we have a few functions that give back the configuration of the device:

+- The `Spooler.get_configuration` function that gives back the configuration of the device based on the properties of the `Spooler` class.
+This is typically only called when we upload the configuration to the `StorageProvider`.
+- Each `StorageProvider` has a function `get_config` that gives back the configuration of the device based on the values stored in the config dictionary.
+This can be only updated by Bob.
+The `last_queue_check` and the `operational` status can be changed there.
+- Each `StorageProvider` has a function `get_backend_status` that gives back the current status of the device.
+The values are also based on the config dict.
+This function is however closer to the Qiskit status.

+So it might be that the `operational` status does not need to be set by Bob at all.
+We might just calculate it based on the other information provided by Bob.